 Mr ASTLEY AT THE FRINGE!

 Chris Barltrop has followed the lead of the real Philip Astley and taken his show to Edinburgh.

 The Serjeant-Major braved rocky, muddy roads on his long long journey to introduce Scotland to circus entertainment in 1772.
 In his modern incarnation, Mr Astley took the M6 high road to reach the Edinburgh Fringe Festival in good time and comparative comfort.

-Thanks to the help of Martin Burton, founder and director of Cirque Berserk! and Zippo's Circus, Audacious Mr Astley is performed at the Pleasance Courtyard every day at 11.45am from 1st to 27th August.
+Thanks to the help of Martin Burton, founder and director of Cirque Berserk! and Zippo's Circus, Audacious Mr Astley was performed at the Pleasance Courtyard through the whole Fringe from 1st to 27th August.